 You and your family could qualify for free health coverage through the Oregon Health Plan (OHP).
-You can apply and enroll in OHP at any time throughout the year.
+You can apply and enroll in OHP throughout the year.
 When it is time to renew your OHP, you will get a letter in the mail.

-For more information or to apply for free or low-cost health insurance through OHP, visit ONE.Oregon.gov or locate a community partner near you.
+For more information or to apply for free or low-cost health insurance through OHP, visit One.Oregon.gov or locate a community partner near you.